micahlee/big-earl/README.md

 * Preview link destinations before navigating to unknown destinations for safer browsing

+* CLI client for interacting with service: https://github.com/micahlee/big-earl-cli

 ## Getting Started

 There are a couple of different ways to try out Big Earl:

 1. Cloud demo server

-    You can access the a demo instance online at `https://big-earl.herokuapp.com/`
+    You can access the a demo instance online at https://big-earl.herokuapp.com/

 2. Run locally on Docker